logo

 University of North Dakota

 The University of North Dakota (UND) offers both on-campus and online counseling degree programs.
-The Master of Arts (MA) in Counseling is available at the Grand Forks campus and is offered with the following tracks: Addiction Counseling; Community Mental Health Counseling; Child Adolescent Counseling; and Rehabilitation Counseling.
-This 60-credit degree includes a 40-42 credit core counseling curriculum with required courses such as Life-Span Development in Counseling; Diagnostic and Prevention Strategies in Counseling; and Group Theory and Process.
+The Master of Arts (MA) in Counseling is available at the Grand Forks campus with tracks in Addiction Counseling; Community Mental Health Counseling; Child Adolescent Counseling; and Rehabilitation Counseling.
+This 60-credit degree includes a 41-43 credit core counseling curriculum with required courses such as Life-Span Development in Counseling; Diagnostic and Prevention Strategies in Counseling; and Group Theory and Process.
 Students take the remaining coursework in their area of specialization and must complete either a research thesis or an independent study project.
 The program takes at least two years to complete full-time and new students are admitted in the fall and summer terms.
-The MA and a Graduate Certificate in School Counseling are also both available online.
-The online version of the degree takes two and a half years to complete, while the certificate takes three to five terms.
+UND also offers an online MA in Counseling with K-12 School Counseling Emphasis that takes two and a half years to complete.
+An online Graduate Certificate in K-12 School Counseling is also available with a 23-credit Re-Specialization Track for students who have a master’s degree in counseling or a 48-credit Educator’s Track for students who have a master’s degree in education.
 Both programs require two four-day on-campus residencies during each summer term.
-The certificate program is open to students with a master’s degree in either counseling or education.
-Online coursework is delivered through synchronous methods than require students to attend online classes in real-time.
-Graduates of the School Counseling track will meet state requirements to become a school counselor or a Licensed Professional Counselor (LPC).
-Students interested in other MA tracks should confirm whether the track will meet the licensure requirements for their desired area of practice prior to enrolment.
-Finally, UND also offers a 120-credit, on-campus Bachelor of Science (BS) in Rehabilitation and Human Services with optional coursework in addiction studies.
-Graduates will be eligible for entry-level careers in rehabilitation counseling and may apply addiction studies coursework towards state requirements for the Licensed Addiction Counselor (LAC) and Licensed Clinical Addiction Counselor (LCAC) credentials.
+Online coursework is delivered through synchronous methods that require students to attend online classes in real time.
+Graduates of the K-12 School Counseling Emphasis will meet state requirements to become school counselors or Licensed Professional Counselors (LPCs).
+Students interested in other MA tracks should confirm whether the track will meet the licensure requirements for their desired area of practice prior to enrollment.
+Finally, UND also offers a 120-credit, on-campus Bachelor of Science (BS) in Rehabilitation and Human Services with an optional minor in Chemical Dependency.
+Graduates will be eligible for entry-level careers in rehabilitation counseling and may apply Chemical Dependency coursework toward state requirements for the Licensed Addiction Counselor (LAC) and Licensed Clinical Addiction Counselor (LCAC) credentials.

 Online and Hybrid Programs